liquicode/jsongin/tests.md

       ✔ It can add new sub-fields
       ✔ It can update existing fields
       ✔ It can update existing sub-fields

+  110) Text Tests
+    Compare Tests (case sensitive)
+      ✔ should compare text
+    Compare Tests (case insensitive)
+      ✔ should compare text
+    FindBetween Tests (case sensitive)
+      ✔ should find the entire string
+      ✔ should find text at start of string
+      ✔ should find text in middle of string FindBetween Tests (case insensitive)
+      ✔ should find the entire string
+      ✔ should find text at start of string
+      ✔ should find text in middle of string
+    Matches Tests (case sensitive)
+      ✔ should match entire string
+      ✔ should match text at start of string
+      ✔ should match text in middle of string
+      ✔ should match text at end of string
+    Matches Tests (case insensitive)
+      ✔ should match entire string
+      ✔ should match text at start of string
+      ✔ should match text in middle of string
+      ✔ should match text at end of string SearchReplacements Tests (case sensitive)
+      ✔ should replace entire string
+      ✔ should replace text at start of string
+      ✔ should replace text in middle of string
+      ✔ should replace text at end of string
+      ✔ should replace multiple strings
+    SearchReplacements Tests (case insensitive)
+      ✔ should replace entire string
+      ✔ should replace text at start of string
+      ✔ should replace text in middle of string
+      ✔ should replace text at end of string
+      ✔ should replace multiple strings
+    SearchReplace Tests (case sensitive)
+      ✔ should replace entire string
+      ✔ should replace text at start of string
+      ✔ should replace text in middle of string
+      ✔ should replace text at end of string SearchReplace Tests (case insensitive)
+      ✔ should replace entire string
+      ✔ should replace text at start of string
+      ✔ should replace text in middle of string
+      ✔ should replace text at end of string

   200) Comparison Operator Tests
     $eq Tests